aristosathens/Human_Activity_Classifier/ReadMe.txt

 ./src/ contains all of the source code.
 ./data/ contains the raw data.
 Is gitignored.
 ./models/ contains any models we have saved for later use.
-Is gitignored.
 ./output/ contains any plots, images, or anything else to save.
-Is gitignored.
 ./CS229Project/ contains the virtualenv.
 Always run project_env.bat before beginning work
 	to ensure that we are all working in the same environment.
 See virtual_env_ReadMe.